This section will hopefully answer most of the questions not already answered in the other sections.

 Our non-competitive training approach is not only more traditional but also a much more realistic approach to self-esteem building in adolescents.
 It also allows the curriculum at Northern Crane to emphasize real-world self-defense needs that are usually not a meaningful part of a competition or sport martial arts curriculum.
 Sports curriculums, by definition must stay within competition / sport rules.
 Unfortunately many of the most effective and devastating survival self-defense techniques are not allowed in sports or competition due to safety concerns, therefore for the most part are either not taught or very little emphasis is placed on them to the detriment of developing the 'muscle memory' or automatic reflex responses necessary for survival.

 Lastly, because many Oriental societies are still somewhat hierarchic due to the feudalistic systems which were in place well into the 20th Century, a form of this Oriental hierarchic structure is also the norm in many martial arts schools.
 They do not translate well into our modern western society.
-Martial arts schools that require their students to strictly conform to these old Oriental hierarchic social structure can adversely affect the psychological relationship that exists between a teacher and a student.
-Martial arts school that incorporate these Oriental feudal-like hierarchic or 'pecking-order' structure risk being misunderstood.
-Worse, some go much further and can become unwholesome.
+Martial arts schools that require their students to strictly conform to these old Oriental hierarchic social structures introduced through the use of many archaic rules of 'etiquette' re-enforce this not-so-subtle subservient 'pecking order' system.
+The use of the belt rank system as a form of hierarchic social class order in a dojo is an abuse of that system that adversely affect the relationships that exists between a teacher and students and between students themselves.
+Martial arts schools that incorporate these Oriental feudal-like hierarchic structures risk being misunderstood by an American student base.

 These schools are what we at Northern Crane refer to as 'cult' schools.
-There is a fine line between healthy admiration and its unhealthy twin - idolization.
+Why?
+Because there is a fine line between healthy admiration for acquired skill and knowledge and its unhealthy twin - idolization.
 In our opinion, 'cult' schools cross that line.
-This practice can become dangerous if narcissistic inclined students become immersed in this type of hierarchic culture.*
+This practice can become dangerous if a narcissistically inclined individual becomes immersed in this type of hierarchic culture.
+The making and arming of a Sociopath should be the last thing a martial arts program delivers into the local community.*

 One of the major reasons the Northern Crane Martial Arts Association separated itself from Sensei Kise's Matsumura Seito Shorinryu organization, of which it had been a member of for many years, was because this type of cultism was not just being exhibited more and more but actually promoted and endorsed by many Sensei in the organization, especially Greg Lazarus, Sensei Kise's U.S. East Coast director in his Dover, New Hampshire dojo.
 Sensei Perez's disagreements with Sensei Lazarus were due to these issues! **